Colorectal Cancer: General Information

 - Blood in the stool, which is the most noticeable sign of the disease

 - Changes in bowel habits, including more frequent constipation or persistent diarrhea

 - Unexplained fatigue

 The physicians at Tampa General Hospital’s Endoscopy Center provide comprehensive evaluation and treatment for colorectal cancer, such as colectomy surgery.
-Our team of surgeons, radiologists, nurses, and other specialists provide patients with personalized care.
-In addition to our skilled staff and use of advanced medical technology, Tampa General has been named one of America’s Best Hospitals for Gastroenterology & GI Surgery by U.S. News & World Report in 2019-20.
+Our multidisciplinary team of surgeons, radiologists, nurses and other specialists provides world-class, comprehensive care.
+We’ll tailor a treatment plan specific to your needs, no matter the colorectal condition you’re dealing with.

-To find a physician who treats colorectal cancer, use Tampa General Hospital’s Physician Finder or call 1-800-833-3267.
+To find a physician who treats colorectal cancer, click to use Tampa General Hospital’s Physician Finder or call 1-800-833-3267.